Framework Implementation for NIST CSF 2.0 Compliance

 Detect All Activity With Immutable Audit Logs

-The platform conducts ongoing penetration testing, employs proprietary patterns to detect suspicious activities, and maintains detailed log data for security and compliance-related activities.
-Kiteworks automatically cleans, normalizes, and aggregates log data into a single, standardized stream, which can be seamlessly integrated with SIEM tools for real-time analysis.
-The platform’s CISO Dashboard provides authorized staff with access to audit logs and visual representations of activities, enabling them to identify and declare incidents when adverse events meet defined criteria.
+Kiteworks conducts ongoing penetration testing and employs proprietary patterns to detect suspicious activities.
+It automatically cleans, normalizes, and aggregates log data into a standardized stream for SIEM integration and real-time analysis.
+The CISO Dashboard provides authorized staff with audit logs and visual activity representations for incident identification.

 Respond to Threats With Incident Management Capabilities

-All log messages are captured without throttling, ensuring the availability of critical incident data.
-The consolidated activity log offers a unified view of all activities, facilitating incident triage, validation, and root cause analysis.
-Kiteworks integrates with external monitoring tools for real-time incident detection and stakeholder notification.
-Granular access controls and customizable reports enable secure information sharing with designated parties.
-The platform’s sandboxing approach contains incidents, while continuous security testing and timely patching help eradicate them effectively.
+Kiteworks captures all log messages without throttling, providing a consolidated activity log for incident triage, validation, and root cause analysis.
+It integrates with external monitoring tools for real-time detection and stakeholder notification.
+Granular access controls enable secure information sharing, while sandboxing contains incidents and continuous testing helps eradicate them.

 Respond to Threats With Incident Management Capabilities